 You do not have to translate all the strings at once.
 You may translate them in any number of steps.
 Upload, what you have done so far to translation web-interface.
 I’ll do regular updates of the translation DLLs.

 You can generate translation DLL on your own to test the translation before uploading.
 For that download “Translator” tool from translation web-interface.
 Extract the downloaded ZIP file and follow instructions in contained

-Translations are also stored on the project CVS.
-CVS is updated in regular intervals (every few hours).
+Translations are also stored on the project Git repository on GitHub.
+The repository is updated in once a day.

-Use CVS only to access historical translations.
+Use Git only to access historical translations.
 To download the current translation, always use translation web-interface.
-The web-interface updates the most recent translation (as stored on CVS) on-the-fly to the last WinSCP version, e.g. it adds new strings to translate (that did not exist, when the translation was updated the last time), removes obsolete strings, etc.
+The web-interface updates the most recent translation (as stored on in the repository) on-the-fly to the last WinSCP version, e.g. it adds new strings to translate (that did not exist, when the translation was updated the last time), removes obsolete strings, etc.